What happens if you drive a car with bad suspension

 FAQs

-3. Why does a vehicle make knocking sounds over speed breakers?
+3. Why are there some knocking sounds over speed breakers with a vehicle?

 Conclusion: